Connecticut Labor Laws Guide

 Employer use of social media regulations

-When it comes to personal social media accounts, employers in Connecticut are not allowed to request the following, from both potential and current employees:
+When it comes to personal social media accounts, employers in Connecticut aren’t allowed to request the following from both potential and current employees:

-Employees who practice their legal rights mustn't be penalized in any way — discriminated or retaliated against, disciplined, and discharged from employment status.
+Employees who exercise their legal rights mustn’t be penalized in any way — discriminated against, retaliated against, disciplined, or discharged from employment.

 The only exception to the rule is if there’s an ongoing investigation of that specific employee.